Central limit theorems for additive functionals in patricia tries: Preliminaries

 We use $\pat T(\mathfrak X)$ as suggestive notation to put emphasis on the fact that the patricia trie can also be constructed from the trie.
-For a trie $T$, the patricia trie $\pat(T)$ for the same strings is constructed by iteratively merging every node $\nu\in\strings$ with exactly one child $\nu a$ for $a\in \alphabet$ with its child and prepending the character $a$ to the attribute $I_\nu$ of the merged node.
+For a trie $T$, the patricia trie $\pat(T)$ for the same strings is constructed by iteratively merging every node $\nu\in\strings$ with exactly one child $\nu a$ for $a\in \Alphabet$ with its child and prepending the character $a$ to the attribute $I_\nu$ of the merged node.
 Conversely, by adding a parent with only one child for every character in $I_\nu$ for every node $\nu$ one can construct the trie from the patricia trie.
-See \Cref{ex:ptrie} for an illustration.
-While the patricia trie technically consists of the tree and the map $a \mapsto I_a$ of the common prefixes, we usually regard it as tree and ignore the additional structure when convenient.
 With simple induction one can show that both definitions actually are equivalent, so that we have $\pat(T(\mathfrak X)) = \pat T(\mathfrak X)$.